apacheignite/documentation/odbc-driver/connection-string-and-dsn.md

   ]
 }
 [/block]
-A path to the file of interest should be shown in between `SYSTEM DATA SOURCES` and `USER DATA SOURCES` properties.
+A path to the file of interest will be shown in between `SYSTEM DATA SOURCES` and `USER DATA SOURCES` properties.

 Once the `odbc.ini` file has been found, open it with any editor of your choice and add DSN section to it as shown below: